Auferet

 AI RPG prompts to start playing now.

 Stuck on where to begin?
-Pick a starting scenario below, paste it into Auferet, and an AI Game Master turns it into a living adventure.
+Pick a scenario below, hit play, and an AI Game Master turns it into a living adventure.
 Every genre, no prep, and the world remembers what you do.

-Free to play.
-Unlimited from $10/mo.
-Plays in your browser and on Android.
+Free to play in your browser and on Android.
+The full memory system is on every plan, including free.

 Starting scenarios